 For example, a furisode is a formal, usually hand-sewn Japanese silk kimono with long, flowing sleeves worn by an unmarried woman to a formal event.
 Yukata are casual cotton summer kimono that are popular attire at anime conventions and with visitors to Japan.
 Haori are simple coats worn over a kimono, by both women and men.
 Haori are also popular for western attire.

+“Kitsuke” is the art of wearing a traditional Japanese kimono.
 Kimono are usually worn in layers.
 Juban is one common type of undergarment worn under the kimono with just the collar visible.
 By contrast, men’s Japanese kimono are typically simple in design, while the juban undergarment is decorative.
+Traditional Japanese kimono may require accessories, such as a koshihimo (belt) worn under an obi (wide sash) and several others.
+Just like the kimono, accessories have a range of formalities and uses.

 Japanese people appreciate seeing non-Japanese wearing kimono, especially when they show an interest in understanding and learning about the traditions of kimono.
 It is important to learn about kitsuke and to wear a kimono properly, whether casual or formal.